 Everything We Know About 'The Witcher' Season 2

-Toss a coin to your favorite Netflix monster hunter.
+Toss a coin to your favorite monster hunter because another season is coming to Netflix soon.

-Netflix started filming Season 2 in London early this year, with a planned release sometime in 2021.
-However, like pretty much every other show and movie out there, production has been delayed because of the coronavirus -- one new member of the cast, Kristofer Hivju, actually tested positive.
-We don't know how much they got done filming or if next year's release will be delayed, but hopefully they'll be able to pick back up soon.
+Netflix started filming Season 2 in London early in 2020, with a planned release in 2021.
+However, like pretty much every other show and movie out there, production has been delayed because of the coronavirus—one new member of the cast, Kristofer Hivju, actually tested positive.
+The Witcher had to shut down production back in March 2020, but, luckily, the show's official Twitter account announced (in character as a certain fan favorite bard) that they'd officially start back up again on August 17, 2020.
+On April 2, 2021 the official Netflix account confirmed that production had officially finished.

-To pass the time, all the extremely bored members of the cast and crew have been tagging each other in the "Great Witcher Bake Off," forcing their costars to bake bread or cake and post it online.
-It all started with the show's casting director Sophie Holland, who posted a brag on her Twitter of her delicious looking bread and tagged new cast member Paul Bullion, who kicked it up a notch with some cinnamon rolls in response and a video of the process that is honestly sick.
-There's a sword involved.
+To pass the time in quarantine, all the extremely bored members of the cast and crew had been tagging each other in the "Great Witcher Bake Off," forcing their costars to bake bread or cake and post it online.
+It all started with the show's casting director Sophie Holland, who posted a brag on her Twitter of her delicious-looking bread and tagged new cast member Paul Bullion, who kicked it up a notch with some cinnamon rolls in response.

-Next, Paul Bullion, who plays the King of the Elves, tapped himself in with an incredible beef Wellington, Jeremy Crawford responded with a dwarven apple pie and an axe (he plays dwarf warrior Yarpen Zigrin), Adele Oni (Zerrikanian warrior Téa) made chili-chocolate bites with a sword, and it kept going from there.
-Last weekend, Joey Batey, who plays the bard Jaskier, made a YouTube channel and uploaded an extremely chaotic video wherein he "tries" to bake a cake.
+Next, Tom Canton, who plays the King of the Elves, tapped himself in with an incredible beef Wellington, Jeremy Crawford responded with a dwarven apple pie and an axe (he plays dwarf warrior Yarpen Zigrin), Adele Oni (Zerrikanian warrior Téa) made chili-chocolate bites with a sword, and it kept going from there.
+Joey Batey, who plays the bard Jaskier, made a YouTube channel and uploaded an extremely chaotic video wherein he "tries" to bake a cake.
 You did your best.

 Who will be in it?